Anindya Bhattacharyya: Work in adaptive technology

-Bhattacharyya began working at the Helen Keller National Center for DeafBlind Youths & Adults in 1999.
-In his role as Coordinator of National Outreach Technology Development and Training Program, he travels the U.S. helping deafblind people connect with adaptive technology.
+Bhattacharyya began working at the Helen Keller National Center for Deaf-Blind Youths and Adults in 1999.
+In his role as Coordinator of the National Outreach Technology Development and Training Program, he travels the U.S. helping deafblind people connect with adaptive technology.
 He also contributes to research and development of new technologies for disabled people.
-A 2006 CBS News article featured his contributions to developing a Braille modified lap top phone, a tactile talking tablet, and a screen Braille communicator.
+A 2006 CBS News article featured his contributions to developing a Braille modified laptop phone, a tactile talking tablet, and a screen Braille communicator.
 He also owns his own company, BapinGroup, which sells adaptive technology and computer hardware/software products.

 As part of his work through the Helen Keller National Center, Bhattacharyya is involved in political advocacy for the needs of deafblind people.
 One result of his efforts was the 2012 establishment of the National Deaf-Blind Equipment Distribution Program (also known as "I Can Connect") through the Federal Communications Commission, which provides training, outreach, and assessment to low-income deafblind individuals.
 He also played a role in the passage of the Twenty-First Century Communications and Video Accessibility Act of 2010.

 Bhattacharyya presents at conferences and writes frequently about his life and work, as when he wrote a 2005 New York Times article describing how he relies on his guide dog, technology, and assistance from others while traveling.
 He met his wife, Sook Hee Choi, when they both served on the board of the American Association for the DeafBlind.

 He received the CavinKare Ability Special Recognition Award in 2020.